Partition refinement: Data structure

 To perform a refinement operation, the algorithm loops through the elements of the given set X. For each such element x, it finds the set S_{i} that contains x, and checks whether a second set for S_{i} ∩ X has already been started.
 If not, it creates the second set and adds S_{i} to a list L of the sets that are split by the operation.

 Then, regardless of whether a new set was formed, the algorithm removes x from S_{i} and adds it to S_{i} ∩ X. In the representation in which all elements are stored in a single array, moving x from one set to another may be performed by swapping x with the final element of S_{i} and then decrementing the end index of S_{i} and the start index of the new set.
 Finally, after all elements of X have been processed in this way, the algorithm loops through L, separating each current set S_{i} from the second set that has been split from it, and reports both of these sets as being newly formed by the refinement operation.

-The time to perform a single refinement operations in this way is O(X), independent of the number of elements in the family of sets and also independent of the total number of sets in the data structure.
+The time to perform a single refinement operation in this way is O(X), independent of the number of elements in the family of sets and also independent of the total number of sets in the data structure.
 Thus, the time for a sequence of refinements is proportional to the total size of the sets given to the algorithm in each refinement step.